Table of Contents

 Examples:

-// Duplicate: same scope, same family, same type, same shape, no qualifiers.
+// Duplicate or ambiguous: same scope, same family, same type, same shape, no qualifiers.

 BindComponent<AudioManager>()